AlessandroMetta/Documenti_42/docs/projects/notes_CPP02.md

 - a default constructor (does not take parameter);
 - a copy constructor (take as parameter a reference of an instance of the class we are defining to make a copy of these class);
 - an assign operator overload, allowing to make an assignment from an instance of this class (don't confuse the copy constructor with the assignment: with the copy constructor we do have a new instance created, while in the assignment we only have update the current instance) (Sample & operator=(Sample const & instance));
 - a destructor.
-it' also very appreciable (not mandatory) to be able to serialize your class into a string, so think about overload the << operator to print directly the value we are interested in.

 This four element will allow your class to be called canonical.

 From now on, it's mandatory write you classes in the canonical form!
 If it's not specified by subject, it will considered mistake.

+It' also very appreciable (not mandatory) to be able to serialize your class into a string, so think about overload the << operator to print directly the value we are interested in.